Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Illustrative Computational Experiments

-Now, we use {\tt Qiskit's} implementation of QAOA on IBM's noisy quantum simulators to solve the QUBO and R-QUBO reformulations of the max $k$-cut problem using proven valid values for the associated penalty coefficients introduced in Sections~\ref{sec:BQO_QUBO} and \ref{sec:R-BQO_QUBO}.
-Specifically, we collect statistics on these solution approaches by considering 20 instances of the max $3$-cut problem generated using Erdős-Rényi graphs $G(n,p)$ with $n=6$ and $p=0.5$.
-All edges on each graph have a weight of one, except for one randomly selected edge with weight $10$, a decision made in order to magnify the difference between the value of {\em tight} penalty coefficients $c_{\rm tight}$ (i.e., the tightest (valid) penalty coefficients provided by Theorem~\ref{theorem: optimal maxKcut qubo formulation} for the QUBO model and Theorem~\ref{cor:rqubo} for the R-QUBO model), and {\em naive} penalty coefficients $c_{\rm naive}$ (i.e., generated based on eq.~\eqref{eq:cnaive}).
-For QUBO formulations, 18 qubits are required to run the corresponding QAOA circuit, while for R-QUBO formulations, a reduced number of 12 qubits are required.
-QAOA is run on each graph with 3 repetitions of cost and mixer Hamiltonians, and we use the noisy {\tt FakeAlmadenV2}~\citep{noisy} backend for a realistic simulation of current quantum hardware.
+We use {\tt Qiskit's} implementation of QAOA on IBM's quantum simulators to solve the QUBO and R-QUBO reformulations of the max $k$-cut problem using proven valid values for the associated penalty coefficients introduced in Sections~\ref{sec:BQO_QUBO} and \ref{sec:R-BQO_QUBO}.
+Specifically, we collect statistics on these solution approaches by considering 10 instances of the max $3$-cut problem generated using Erd\H{o}s-R\'enyi graphs with edge probability $0.5$.
+As our QUBO models require $nk$ qubits while our R-QUBO models require $n(k-1)$ qubits, we restrict our (noisy) density matrix simulations to small graph sizes with $n=5$.
+All edges on each graph have a weight of one, except for one randomly selected edge with weight $10$, a decision made in order to magnify the difference between the value of {\em tight} penalty coefficients $c_{\rm tight}$ (i.e., the tightest (valid) penalty coefficients provided by Theorem~\ref{theorem: optimal maxKcut qubo formulation} for the QUBO model and Theorem~\ref{thm:rqubo} for the R-QUBO model), and {\em naive} penalty coefficients $c_{\rm naive}$ (i.e., generated based on~\eqref{eq:cnaive}).
+QAOA is run on each graph with $p=1$ layers of cost and mixer Hamiltonians.

 To collect the desired statistics, we proceed as follows.
 For each graph both the QUBO and the R-QUBO model are constructed with penalty coefficients given by